panoptic-labs/docs/docs/product/token-launchers/create-a-market.md

 ### What Can I Do With My Panoptic NFT?
 The Panoptic NFT awarded to market creators are tradable and fully transferable ERC-721s.
 They symbolize your contribution as the original pool creator.
 Rarer NFTs reflect the resources spent on mining your pool.

-Visit the Panoptic [app](https://app.panoptic.xyz) (coming soon) to create your market, earn rewards, and enable [passive liquidity](/docs/product/token-launchers/bootstrap-liquidity) for your token pair.
+Visit the Panoptic [app](https://app.panoptic.xyz) to create your market, earn rewards, and enable [passive liquidity](/docs/product/token-launchers/bootstrap-liquidity) for your token pair.
 Take the first step in enabling permissionless options trading today!

 *Join the growing community of Panoptimists and be the first to hear our latest updates by following us on our [social media platforms](https://links.panoptic.xyz/all).
 To learn more about Panoptic and all things DeFi options, check out our [docs](https://panoptic.xyz/docs/intro) and head to our [website](https://panoptic.xyz/).*